 In April 2012, the Board of Directors authorized an increase in the Company's Stock Buyback Program from 800,000 to 1.6 million shares of Common Stock.
-As of May 2, 2015, 502,060 shares were purchased under the program and 1,097,940 shares were available for purchase.
+As of April 30, 2016, 502,060 shares were purchased under the program and 1,097,940 shares were available for purchase.
 There were no shares of Common Stock purchased during the last three fiscal years.

 On January 25, 2013, the Company sold 400,000 shares of Special Series D Preferred Stock, par value \$1 per share ("Series D Preferred") for an aggregate purchase price of \$20 million.
-Series D Preferred has a liquidation preference of \$50 per share and accrues dividends on this amount at an annual rate of 3% through April 30, 2014 and, thereafter, at an annual rate equal to 370 basis points above the 3-Month LIBOR.
-Dividends are cumulative and payable quarterly.
-The Series D Preferred is nonvoting and redeemable at the option of the Company since May 1, 2014 at \$50 per share.
-Upon a change of control, as such term is defined in the Certificate of Designation of the Special Series D Preferred Stock, the holder shall have the right to convert the Series D Preferred into shares of Common Stock at a conversion price equal to the tender price per share offered to the holders of the Common Stock.
+Series D Preferred had a liquidation preference of \$50 per share and dividends were accrued on this amount at an annual rate of 3% through April 30, 2014 and, thereafter, at an annual rate equal to 370 basis points above the 3-Month LIBOR.
+Dividends were cumulative and payable quarterly.
 The net proceeds of \$19.7 million were used to repay borrowings under the Credit Facilities.
 The Series D Preferred was issued by the Company pursuant to the exemption from registration provided by Section 4(2) of the Securities Act of 1933.

-On May 2, 2014, the Company redeemed 160,000 shares of Series D Preferred, representing 40% of the amount outstanding, for an aggregate price of \$8 million plus accrued dividends.
+On May 2, 2014, the Company redeemed 160,000 shares of Series D Preferred for an aggregate price of \$8 million plus accrued dividends.
 In conjunction with the partial redemption, the annual dividend rate on the outstanding Series D Preferred was reduced to 2.5% for the twelve-month period beginning May 1, 2014.
 On May 1, 2015, the Company and the holders of the Series D Preferred agreed to extend the 2.5% annual dividend rate on the outstanding Series D Preferred through April 30, 2016.

-On August 1, 2014, the Company redeemed 120,000 shares of Series D Preferred, representing 50% of the amount outstanding, for an aggregate price of \$6 million plus accrued dividends.
+On August 1, 2014, the Company redeemed an additional 120,000 shares of Series D Preferred for an aggregate price of \$6 million plus accrued dividends.
+The final redemption of the remaining 120,000 shares of Series D Preferred was made on April 29, 2016 for an aggregate price of \$6 million plus accrued dividends.